tdriley/beskel/README.md

 # beskel
 My Bare-bones Skeleton for quickly setting up a node.js app written with ES6 modules.
 Note: as this uses the `--experimental-modules` feature to load .mjs files, Node 8.5.0 or higher is required.
-If you don't want to run it this way, you could use webpack to bundle your ES6 modules into a single file for running.
+If you don't want to run it this way, you could use webpack to bundle the ES6 modules into a single file for running.
 ## Getting started
 To download and install:
 ```